-Even individuals that have a prior criminal record will be given respect and consideration for plea deals to get a dismissal under certain circumstances.
+Even individuals that have a prior criminal record will be given respect and consideration favorable dispositions in the 38th and 39th District Courts.

 High Number of Drunk Driving Cases in the 38th District Court and the 39th District Court

-Based upon 2016 statistics, more 310 individuals were tested for alcohol or drugs in connection with suspicion for operating while intoxicated by the Eastpointe, Roseville and Fraser Police Departments.
-For each city, the blood alcohol content (BAC) breaks down as follows:
+Based upon 2019 statistics, more 130 individuals were tested for alcohol or drugs in connection with suspicion for operating while intoxicated by the Eastpointe, Roseville and Fraser Police Departments:

 Blood is tested for both alcohol and drugs and is not included in the above summary of DUI cases in the 38th and 39th Districts.
 The actual number of DUI cases is higher when blood results for alcohol and drugs are factored into the totals.
 The above numbers confirm a high number of DUI cases in these districts.
 Traffic generated on the expressways, Gratiot Avenue and 8 Mile Road are all contributing factors.

 1st offense drinking and driving: For most first time drinking and driving offenders, jail is not likely absent some other aggravating circumstances in the 38th and 39th District Courts.
 A person without any prior drinking and driving offenses can expect to get an OWI reduced to ‘operating while impaired’.
 It is extremely difficult and rare, but not impossible, to get a drinking and driving offense reduced to a non-criminal offense.
 In addition to probation, a person convicted for a first drinking and driving offense (operating while impaired) is looking at:

 - Attend an alcohol or substance abuse program (discretionary)

 - Possible drug testing, alcohol testing, AA meetings (discretionary)